anton-mel/WeensyOS/README.md

 # Environment Configs

 Rust has three release channels: stable, beta, and nightly.
-The Rust Book explains the difference between these channels really well, so take a minute and check it out.
-For building an operating system, we will need some experimental features that are only available on the nightly channel, so we need to install a nightly version of Rust.
+We will need some experimental features that are only available on the nightly channel, so we need to install a nightly version of Rust.
 ```rustc 1.80.0-nightly (87293c958 2024-05-08)```

 Instead of writing our own bootloader, which is a project on its own, we use the bootloader crate.
 This crate implements a basic BIOS bootloader without any C dependencies, just Rust and inline assembly.
 Read more how bootimage linking works here: https://github.com/rust-osdev/bootimage.